BxCppDev/bxdecay0/README.rst

    $ cat /tmp/genCs137.d0t
 ..

-The output ``/tmp/genCs137.d0c`` contains the summary of event generation informations.
-The output ``/tmp/genCs137.d0t`` contains the list of generated event in a very simple ASCII format.
+The output  file ``/tmp/genCs137.d0c``  contains the summary  of event generation  informations.
+The  output   file  ``/tmp/genCs137.d0t`` contains the list of generated events in a very simple ASCII format.